Mongolian National Democratic Party (2005): Early years

+Justice Coalition

-The party formed a parliamentary coalition called Justice Coalition with the Mongolian People's Revolutionary Party, a party established in 2010.
+In 2012, the party formed the Justice Coalition with the Mongolian People's Revolutionary Party, a party established in 2010.

-The coalition won 11 out of 76 seats in the State Great Khural during the 2012 parliamentary elections.
-The Justice Coalition formed a coalition government with the Democratic Party after the 2012 elections.
-The gradual break up of the Justice Coalition in May 2016 between the MNDP and MPRP members of parliament led to a majority of the MNDP MPs to join the DP.
-The MNDP didn't participate in the 2016 elections but instead formally supported the DP.
+The coalition won 11 of 76 seats in the State Great Khural during the 2012 parliamentary elections, 4 of which were affiliated with the MNDP.
+The Justice Coalition formed a coalition government with the plurality DP after the elections.
+The gradual breakup of the Justice Coalition in May 2016 led to a total of three MNDP MPs joining the DP, and one joining the Sovereignty and Unity Party.
+The MNDP lost all its parliamentary seats before the 2016 parliamentary elections.
+The party did not run in the election but instead formally supported the DP, which lost 25 of its seats.
+On 1 December 2016, Enkhsaikhan resigned as chairman and was succeeded by party secretary Bayanjargalyn Tsogtgerel.

-For the 2020 parliamentary elections, the MNDP was apart of a broad political coalition called the New Coalition that included many extra-parliamentary parties such as the Mongolian Republican Party, Citizen's Coalition for Justice Party and Truth and Right Party.
-The coalition came in 4th, received 5.35% of the total vote but failed to win any seats in the State Great Khural.
+For the 2020 parliamentary elections, the MNDP was part of a broad political coalition called the New Coalition, which included many extra-parliamentary parties such as the Mongolian Republican Party, Citizens' Coalition for Justice Party, and Truth and Right Party.
+The coalition came in fourth, received 5.35% of the total vote, but failed to win any seats in the State Great Khural.

-In December 2022, the MNDP merged into the DP but this merge was not accepted by the Supreme Court and therefore the party's official registration was not removed, while many members of the MNDP joined the DP.
+In December 2022, the MNDP merged into the DP, but this merger was not accepted by the Supreme Court, and therefore, the party was not officially deregistered.
+Many party members, including former chairman Enkhsaikhan, joined the DP.

+National Coalition

+In the 2024 parliamentary election, the MNDP became a founding member of the National Coalition alongside the Mongolian Green Party.
+The coalition, led by former Mongolian People's Party member Nyamtaishiryn Nomtoibayar, won 4 out of 126 seats in the newly expanded State Great Khural.
+However, no MNDP party members were elected into office.